 However, due to the nature of some of their tests, there is a chance that some insurance policies may cover selected tests.
 The company recommends its customers to contact their insurance providers if they purchase one of these tests:

 - Comprehensive Thyroid tests

-Since Everlywell tests are authorized by physicians, customers can submit their purchase receipts for reimbursement through HSA/FSA benefits.
+Since Everlywell tests are authorized by physicians, customers can submit their purchase receipts for reimbursement through health savings account and flexible spending account (HSA/FSA) benefits.

 For instance, an independent network of physicians will access customer results for the purpose of reviewing them.
 Data is collected and shared only on HIPAA-compliant servers.
 Customer records are stored permanently by Everlywell unless the customer requests to delete them.

 Some states legally require companies like Everlywell to report certain diagnoses to state health departments.
 These mandatory reporting guidelines apply to positive results from HIV and other sexually transmitted tests.
 The data is collected and used for public health purposes such as tracking of new infections, but generally remains private.
 That is, family members and employers do not have access to it.